Daniel Wallace has a very informative blog post from 2012 entitled, Fifteen Myths about Bible Translations

 Memorising vocabulary is a key part of any form of language acquisition.
 Koine Greek is no different.
 For those interested, I have loaded up all words down to a frequency of 10 New Testament occurrences into a Quizlet study set.
 There are 1127 words in the set and they are arranged in alphabetical order with the number to the right of the translated word being its frequency in the NT.
 I collected this data from Accordance and imported the terms into Quizlet.
 I trust this is of some help to those wishing to maintain their vocabulary. https://quizlet.com/40473093/10-alphabetical-greek-nt-words-flash-cards/

-Regarding the paradigm quiz on this blog, I cycle through each of the indicative, subjunctive, imperative and infinitives, while moving through the participles at the same time.
-The grammar that I have gleaned and collated these from is by Dr Greg Forbes of Melbourne School of Theology.
-I have attached my PDF here for your reference: NT Greek Paradigms.
+Regarding the paradigm quizzes on this blog, I have gleaned and collated these from my first year grammar by Dr Greg Forbes of Melbourne School of Theology.
+I have attached my PDF here for reference: NT Greek Paradigms.

 Dan Wallace has an excellent video series on Textual Criticism that is worth viewing and bookmarking: https://itunes.apple.com/us/itunes-u/basics-new-testament-textual/id446655163?mt=10